xytuang/COMS-W4119/notes.md

 B and C see that length of alternate_chain is longer than their main chain and switch to it.

+Three-way fork with longest chain rule:

+A: 1,2,3,4
+B: 1,2,3,4
+C: 1,2,3,4

+A,B and C each mine and broadcast their own Block 5s.
+Each update their alternate_chain like so:
+A:
+{
+    5B
+    5C
+}

+B:
+{
+    5A
+    5C
+}

+C:
+{
+    5A
+    5B
+}

+No switching occurs here

+Suppose A mines and broadcasts 6A

+B and C update their main chain after receiving 6A

 Q: Do we need a frontend?